yusufaly/edx-platform/docs/en_us/course_authors/source/building_course/create_new_course.rst

 To move a page, hover over the element handle on the right side of the page row until the mouse pointer changes to a four-headed arrow.
 Then, click and drag the page to the location that you want.

-.. note:: You cannot reorder the Courseware, Course Info, Discussion, Wiki, and Progress pages that your course includes by default
+.. note:: You cannot reorder the Courseware or Course Info page.

 ==================
 Delete a Page